The Concept of the Sacrament of

-In the Grand Book (ch.
-97 and 98) posted "Follow the Methodius of the patriarch about the rejection of various persons, and to the Orthodox faith of those who turn."
-This rank refers to those who have renounced (fallen away) from the Orthodox faith through irrationality, at a young age or under pain of death, or through their malicious intent.
-The first and second are accepted with penance, the latter are separated from the communion of the Holy Mysteries, which is taught to them only before death.
+In the Great Book (Chapters 97 and 98) there is "Follow the Methodius of the patriarch about the rejection of various persons, and to the Orthodox believers of the true faith."
+This rank refers to those who disowned (or disappeared) from the Orthodox faith through irrationality, at an early age, or under pain of death, or through their evil will.
+The first and second are accepted with penance, the latter are separated from the Holy Communion of the Holy Mysteries, which is taught to them only before death.
 Above the converts, a ritual of bathing is performed (but not Baptism, which does not repeat) as a reminder of the purity of baptism lost through apostasy, then cleansing prayers are read.
-After that, over those of those who disappeared, who completely denied Christ and confessed pagan atheism, the ceremony of anointing is performed, which does not serve as a repetition of this sacrament, but as a sign that those who have fallen away from faith return the grace that they lost through the rejection of Christ.
+After that, over those of those who disappeared, who completely denied Christ and confessed pagan atheism, the ceremony of anointing is performed, which serves not as a repetition of this sacrament, but as a sign that those who have fallen away from the faith return again the grace that they lost through the rejection of Christ.
 This rank is now out of use in the Church.
 The reception of those who have fallen away is accomplished through repentance with penance.

 The rite of joining the seduced into the schism is accomplished on the basis of the previous rank, but differs from it in greater brevity.